There are several species of Bubble Corals found in the Indo-Pacific area, some of which we can find here on the dive sites around Koh Lanta.

 At some dive sites such as Koh Haa and Koh Rok, multiple colonies form together to cover many meters of substrate.
 Hammer Coral polyps can give a nasty sting if touched by humans.

-Join our high season speedboat dive trips to some of Thailand's best dive sites and enjoy small groups, short journey times, and a focus on great personal service, safety and fun.
+Join our high season speedboat dive trips to some of Thailand's best dive sites and enjoy small groups, short journey times, with a focus on great personal service, safety and fun.

 Book online to save 10% on dive trips and scuba courses on Koh Lanta.